White-spot lesions. - The earliest visible sign of tooth decay formation.

-What are they?
+1) What are white-spot lesions?

-White-spot lesions are an early stage of tooth decay formation.
+White-spots are an early stage of tooth decay formation.
 They're the first one that can actually be visualized.

-What do they look like?
+a) What do they look like?

-Where do they form?
+b) Where do they form?

 Since they're caused by the decay process, you can expect to find them in those areas where dental plaque has been allowed to accumulate.
 As examples:

-How do you prevent white spots from forming?
+d) How do you prevent white spots from forming?

-Treating white-spot lesions.
+2) Treating white-spot lesions.

 a) Some areas may not require any treatment.